 This virtual care (VC) group capably executed all course deliverables, conducting primary research among their extensive medical networks and delivering deep insights into their chosen problem space.
-In conducting their background research and user needs analysis, the team discovered three primary issues:
+In conducting their background research and User Needs Analysis the team discovered three primary issues:

-· Workflow disruptions.
-Physicians did not want the introduction of virtual care into their practice to disrupt workflows in their already busy schedules.

-- · Payment uncertainty.
-In Canada, provincial governments fund all medical services and have control over which services are funded.
-Virtual care at the time was largely not a funded service for many physicians. - Physicians were interested in VC.
-Physicians in Canada were interested in changing their current practices to support patient requests for virtual care.
-At the time, however, virtual care appointments were supported only through the proprietary, usabilitychallenged process via the Ontario Telehealth Network (OTN).
+- 1. Workflow disruptions: Physicians did not want the introduction of virtual care into their practice to disrupt to their daily workflows in their already busy schedules. - 2.
+Payment uncertainty: In Canada, provincial governments fund all medical services and have control over which services are funded.
+Virtual care at the time was largely an not a funded service for many physicians. - 3.
+Physicians were interested in VC: Physicians in Canada were interested in changing their current practices to support patients' requests for virtual care.
+At the time, however, virtual care appointments were only supported through the proprietary, usability challenged process via Ontario Telehealth Network (OTN).

-The team's research also identified the following barriers of VC adoption by physicians: system barriers, lack of administrative infrastructure, lack of convenience, educational needs, and concerns for patient privacy.
+The team's research also identified the following barriers of VC adoption by physicians: system barriers, lack of administrative infrastructure, lack of (?) convenience, educational needs, and concerns for patient privacy.